Installation and configuration

 Adding station metadata

 The next step is to add station metadata to your wis2box.
-This can be done interactively in the wis2box-webapp UI on the ‘stations’ page.
+This can be done interactively using the wis2box-webapp or by bulk inserting stations from a CSV file.

-The wis2box-webapp can be accessed by visiting the URL you specified during the configuration step, and adding /wis2box-webapp to the URL.
+The station editor can be accessed by visiting the URL you specified during the configuration step, and adding /wis2box-webapp/station to the URL.

 wis2box webapp stations page